-Wildfire is is the front page of the 5 miles around you.
+Wildfire is the front page of the 5 miles around you.
 It’s a hyperlocal news app where users post about major events (from safety to a celebrity sighting) to notify the people right around them instantly.

 How did this start?

 Hriday, one of the founders of Wildfire, had the idea for Wildfire after he was nearly mugged outside a library on UC Berkeley’s campus in 2015.
-He made a Facebook post to warn students, which got hundreds of views, but quickly realized that Berkeley has thousands of students who either weren’t friends with me on social media or scrolling through their newsfeed at that moment.
+He made a Facebook post to warn students, which got hundreds of views, but quickly realized that Berkeley has thousands of students who either weren’t friends with him on social media or scrolling through their newsfeed at that moment.
 We built Wildfire as a much more effective way to communicate with the people right around you in real-time.